lwiese25/Directory-Search/README.md

 ## Installation
 To install this project, download all the files from the src folder.
 These are the primary Java files needed to run the program.
 Then, run the program through the runner.java class.
 This will prompt the GUI to launch.
-You can load any test file from there to test the program.
+To test the program, you can load any test file from the netflix_titles folder.
+Make sure to use the text files and not the csv.